 Gyokuro Asahina – From the Uji prefecture, Gyokuro means “Precious Dew Pearl” and is the highest grade of Japanese green leaf tea within the 3-tiered grading system.
 Special straw mats are spread over the tops of the tea plants toward the end of their growth to provide shade, which imparts the subtly sweet flavor for which Gyokuro has come to be revered.
 An especially verdant tea with a soft, delicate flavor, this tea is perfectly suited for an afternoon of reflection.

 Pot: 9 Large Cup: 4.75/ Small (to-go only): 4.50 Loose: 9/oz

-Genmaicha – Roasted brown rice and whole leaf Japanese Green Tea are happily married for this classic blend.
-The toasty, nutty flavor soothes the spirit in colder months and also makes for a gentle iced beverage.
+Genmai-Matcha – This classic blend of roasted brown rice and whole leaf Japanese Green Tea is reinvented with a dusting of verdant Matcha.
+The toasty, nutty flavor soothes the spirit in colder months and also makes for an invigorating iced beverage.

 Pot: 7 Large Cup: 3.75/ Small (to-go only): 3.50 Loose: 3.50/oz

 Kaiseiki Hojicha – Twigs from the first flush and leaves from later flushes are lightly roasted to bring you this slightly sweet, rich brew with flavors of chestnut and freshly baked bread.
 Hojicha is an excellent choice to accompany food.

 Pot: 6.50 Large Cup: 3.75/ Small (to-go only): 3.50 Loose: 3.75/oz